smilodon76/RXOS-amdOS-zergpool/README.md

 do not add the parameter ID= to passwd . it already exists with the hostname of each mining rig.

-type $ zbenches and change your average gpus hashrate.change it and on the fly.
+type $ zbenches and change your all AVERAGE gpus hashrate.change it and on the fly.

-if you do not want to mining an algorithm set its hashrate to zero. example zergpool-etchash 0
+if you do not want to mining an algorithm comment the hashrate with 0# in benches.example zergpool-verthash 0#493

 type $ zwatts and change AVERAGE power consuption for all gpus on wall.for 225watt type 225 for 1230watt type 1230 .change it and on the fly

 type $ zprice and change if you want the price of the KWh in your country.default 0.1

-if you want you do not change the benches and watts. it will work satisfactorily.default hashrates and watts they correspond in one rx470 8gb micron memory.
+if you want you do not change the benches and watts. it will work satisfactorily but have high power usage.default hashrates and watts they correspond in one rx470 8gb micron memory.

-change ZERO= on miner.conf at the time you want the rig to be activated to check if the profitability is above the energy cost. the time is in seconds and the default value is 3000.

-save and type $ allow or minestop to start miner.
+save and type $ allow to start miner.

 change the hashrate in the same format. otherwise the profitability will not work properly. if there is a big discrepancy between the calculated and the real profit, it is because the hashrate is not enough to find blocks in a reasonable time. the more they use this operating system the closer the profits will be to the estimated.

 if you want to make changes to the zerpool and the profitability is low, so that the rig is not deactivated, type disallow && minestop

-# general

-if you do not want to mining an algorithm put hashrate 0 in benches.with this setting the rig stops turning off and checking for energy costs.

-in zergpool mph the profitability seen in the output of the miner is calculated with the api  earnings-power usage cost. if you do not want to subtract the energy consumption in zwatts mwatts put all the algorithms to 0.
+in zergpool the profitability seen in the output of the miner is calculated with the api  earnings-power usage cost. if you do not want to subtract the energy consumption in zwatts mwatts put all the algorithms to 0.

-If an algo has problems connecting to zergpol mph set the hashrate to 0 for a few hours or days until it comes back.
+If an algo has problems connecting to zergpol comment the hashrate with 0# for a few hours or days until it comes back.

-if the api does not work properly, the miner will work with the last algorithm in alphabetical order, which is currently verthash or zero no work miner.
+if the api does not work properly, the miner will work with the last algorithm in alphabetical order, which is currently verthash or zero (no work miner).

- the miner in zergpool and miningpoolhub will not work if the energy cost is above profitability. also after 5 minutes and while the miner does not work due to negative profits,The rig will be deactivated for a period of time set by the user on ZERO=.
-When it is activated again it will check if the profitability is above the energy cost and will act accordingly.
+ the miner in zergpool will not work if the energy cost is above profitability. also after 5 minutes and while the miner does not work due to negative profits,The rig will be deactivated for a period of time 10000sec.
+When it is auto activated again it will check if the profitability is above the energy cost and will act accordingly.

- never put 0 watts in an algorithm. put 0 in everything except zergpool-zero & mph-zero only if you do not want the cost of electricity to be calculated.
+ never put 0 watts in an algorithm. put 0 in everything except zergpool-zero only if you do not want the cost of electricity to be calculated.

-in zbenches zwatts mbenches mwatts do not make any changes to zergpool-zero mph-zero
+in zbenches zwatts do not make any changes to zergpool-zero.

 # for other coins and pools